fleschutz/talk2windows/README.md

 Usage
 -----
 1. Put your headset on and check that it's working.
-2. Launch *Serenade*, wait a bit, and click the slider to switch from *Paused* to *Listening* mode.
+2. Launch *Serenade* and click the slider to switch from *Paused* to *Listening* mode.
 Raise the mic audio level in case a *'low voice'* is shown.
 3. Say a voice command like **"*Windows, open calculator*"** with a calm voice into the mic.
 This executes the PowerShell script `scripts/open-calculator.ps1` which launches the calculator app.

 Most voice commands follow the generic scheme: "*&lt;wake word&gt;, &lt;verb&gt; &lt;subject&gt;*".
 Supported are the following voice commands: (using wake word "Windows")